johnmcollier/gitops-repo-gc/README.md

 The tool requires that the `GITHUB_TOKEN` environment variable be exported before using it.
 The token that you use, must have sufficient permissions to delete repositories from the specified org.

-To delete invalid repositories in the GitOps org (up to 300 at a time) run:
+To delete invalid repositories in the GitOps org (up to 500 at a time) run:
 ```
-./has-repo-gc --operation delete-valid
+./has-repo-gc --operation delete-invalid
 ```

 To delete repositories by a given keyword run: